qingning-shen/DDA3020--ML-project/README.md

 # DDA3020--ML-project
-These are the programming part from DDA3020 course assignments in the 23 fall semester.
+These are the programming part from DDA3020 course assignments in the 23 fall semester, covering linear regression, polynomial regression, logistic regression, SVM, decision tree, neural networks, K-means and GMMs.